axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 | Accepted values: | string or template |
 | Default:         | None               |

-*Description:* The name of the Elasticsearch index where Elasticsearch will store the messages received from {{% productparam "abbrev" %}}.
+*Description:* The name of the Elasticsearch index where Elasticsearch will store the messages received from {{% param "product.abbrev" %}}.
 This option is mandatory for this destination.

 You can use macros and template functions, but you must ensure that the resolved template contains only characters that Elasticsearch permits in the name of the index.
-The {{% productparam "abbrev" %}} application does not validate the name of the index.
+The {{% param "product.abbrev" %}} application does not validate the name of the index.
 For details on the characters permitted in the name of Elasticsearch indices, see the documentation of Elasticsearch.

 {{% include-headless "chunk/option-destination-log-fifo-size.md" %}}